Health and wellbeing in high school

 Encourage your child to keep a balance in their high school life.

-Encourage your child to keep a balance in their high school life.
-They still need time to relax, have fun and spend time with friends and family.
+Your child will need time to relax, have fun and spend time with friends and family.
 They also need healthy food, exercise and a good night’s sleep.

 Responding to the pandemic

-The past 2 years have brought a lot of change and disruption for everyone, including children.
-Supporting your child through this change can help them settle into high school
+The past few years have brought a lot of change and disruption for everyone, including children.
+Supporting your child through this change can help them settle into high school.

 How your child might be feeling…